 There were three incidents of acid attacks in Zanzibar in 2013, one of which targeted two young British female tourists.

 Exercise a high degree of caution in and around Arusha (northern Tanzania).
 Armed robberies, carjacking’s and home invasions have occurred.

 You should not accept food or drink from strangers as it may be drugged.

 Sexual assaults involving tourists have occurred.
 Due to the high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.

 If stopped by police you should ask to see their identification, especially before paying fines.

 Bandits operate in the provinces of Kigoma and Kagera near the borders with Rwanda, Burundi and the Democratic Republic of the Congo.
 The US Embassy and the United Nations recommend that police escorts be used on parts of the Rusomo to Kahama Road near the Rwanda border because of the threat of attacks by armed bandits.

 National Game Parks and Reserves: Incidents of armed banditry have been reported in national parks in Tanzania, including around Mount Kilimanjaro, the Serengeti and Arusha National Parks.
 You should take care with your personal security when visiting game parks and reserves.

 Money and valuables

 You should use credit cards with caution in Tanzania because of the risk of fraud.
 Keep your credit card in sight at all times when using it.
-Avoid using ATMs that open onto the street and instead use ATMs in controlled areas within banks, shops and shopping centres.
+Avoid using ATMs that open onto the street.
+ATMs in controlled areas within banks, shops and shopping centres are a safer option.
 ATMs are usually available at major banks and hotels.